gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/data-types.md

 typeof null;       // hmmm, this is not what we expect, it returns "object"!
 ```

+> 💡 The type of `null` as an object was a bug in the language and it is hard to change after all these years, it was supposed to be of type "null".

 ### Converting between types
 Sometimes you'll need to convert a value from one type to another.
-For example, maybe you want to do some math on a couple of numbers, but you get the numbers from a form and they have a value of string so you need to convert this string to number then !
+For example, maybe you want to do some math on a couple of numbers, but you get the numbers from another source and it has a value of string so you need to convert this string to number so what would you do?

 #### Examples: